 Dr. Brouwer: Well, the pellets that we do here at Living Wellness Medical Center are estradiol, which is the estrogen that’s most commonly used in hormone replacement therapy, and testosterone.

 Dr. Brouwer: Certainly!
-For estrogen or for testosterone but not for progesterone.
+For estrogen or testosterone, but not for progesterone.

-Because progesterone needs to be taken orally.
+Progesterone needs to be taken orally.
 It doesn’t go through the skin well.
-Pellets are considered a topical application since the hormone is picked up through the blood vessels of the skin and then distributed.
+Pellets are considered a topical application since the hormone is picked up through the skin’s blood vessels and then distributed.
 Progesterone just doesn’t go through the skin very well that way.

-Dr. Brouwer: It’s an easy procedure done in our office and probably takes around 15 or 20 minutes to complete.
+Dr. Brouwer: It’s an easy procedure done in our office.
+It probably takes around 15 or 20 minutes to complete.
 The only thing we need to know before we do the procedure is if somebody is sensitive to lidocaine, as that’s the numbing agent we typically use at Living Wellness Medical Center.

-We inject a little bit of lidocaine under the skin and make a tiny incision that’s about a quarter inch long.
-Then, we put the pellets in subcutaneously (under the fat and deep under the skin) so you won’t feel it at the surface because it’s very far down under the skin.
+We inject a little bit of lidocaine under the skin and make a tiny incision about a quarter-inch long.
+Then, we put the pellets in subcutaneously (under the fat and deep under the skin), so you won’t feel it at the surface because it’s very far down under the skin.
 Lastly, We put the pellets in and then tape the area shut with Steri Strips.

-As far as the pain level, I think the worst part of the procedure is the numbing because lidocaine can really sting as you’re injecting it.
+As far as the pain level, I think the worst part of the procedure is the numbing because lidocaine can really sting as when it’s injected.

-For aftercare, what people need to know is that when you’re going to get your pellets done, for the next three days you’re not going to do any kind of heavy duty exercise.
-This is because where we place them is right in the back, above the hip, in that little fatty area, or the little muffin top area.
+For aftercare, what people need to know is that when you’re going to get your pellets done, you’re not going to do any kind of heavy-duty exercise for the next three days.
+This is because we place them right in the back, above the hip, in that little fatty area, or the little muffin-top area.

-That area is right over your gluteus muscles which are your butt muscles, and when you’re exercising (for example: doing squats, lunges, biking, steep hiking) that’s going to irritate it a little.
-So for three days no heavy duty exercise and no intense yoga.
+That area is right over your gluteus muscles, which are your butt muscles, and when you’re exercising (for example: doing squats, lunges, biking, steep hiking), it’s going to get irritated a little.
+So for three days, there is no heavy-duty exercise and no intense yoga.
 That’s really the only restriction to know about.

 Dr. Brouwer: It really shouldn’t hurt.
 If we get the placement right, it’s going to be in tissue that’s undisturbed.
 Because I’m putting a foreign object into your body, of course, your body is going to have a reaction to that.
-Your body is going to start some healing and you’ll have a little tenderness, maybe a little tiny bit of swelling.
-However, the area shouldn’t be hot and it shouldn’t have any kind of redness reaction.
+Your body will start some healing, and you’ll have a little tenderness, maybe a little tiny bit of swelling.
+However, the area shouldn’t be hot, and it shouldn’t have any kind of redness reaction.
 Pain would be a bad reaction, but normally after a couple of days, even that little bit of tenderness goes away.

 Actually, I did pellets for a patient, and she said how comfortable it was getting it done in our office.
 She mentioned that she’s had it done elsewhere and that she had pretty severe pain for four or five days afterward.
-But that’s just not my experience, I’ve never had that happen.
-If the pellet is placed correctly and the procedure is done right, then you shouldn’t have pain in the next day’s other than just a little tiny bit of bruising.
+But that’s not my experience; I’ve never had that happen.
+If the pellet is placed correctly and the procedure is done right, then you shouldn’t have pain in the following days, other than just a little tiny bit of bruising.

 Hormone Pellet Therapy Free Consult

-If you are interested in hormone replacement therapy or if you have questions about the hormone pellet, we can do a free 10-minute consultation with you.
-To schedule a free ten-minute consultation, click here or call 480-588-6856 to schedule a FREE brief meet and greet with one of our naturopathic doctors.
+If you are interested in hormone replacement therapy or if you have questions about the hormone pellet, we can do a free meet and greet call with you.
+Call 480-588-6856 to schedule a FREE brief meet and greet with one of our naturopathic doctors.